-Government-Wide Financial Statements - The governmental-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
+Government-Wide Financial Statements - The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met.

 Governmental Fund Financial Statements - The governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
-Revenues are considered to be available when they are collectible within the current period, the Center considers revenues to be available if they are collected within 60 days of the end of the current fiscal year end.
+Revenues are considered to be available when they are collectible within the current period.
+The Center considers revenues to be available if they are collected within 60 days of the end of the current fiscal year end.

-Principal revenue sources considered susceptible to accrual include federal grants, interest on investments, sales and income taxes, and lease payments receivable.
+Principal revenue sources considered susceptible to accrual include sales and use taxes, local grants, and state reimbursement for the detention of state prisoners held in the Parish Detention Center.
 Some revenue items that are considered measurable and available to finance operations during the year from an accounting perspective are not available for expenditure due to the Center's present appropriation system.
 These revenues have been accrued in accordance with accounting principles generally accepted in the United States of America since they have been earned and are expected to be collected within sixty days of the end of the period.

 Other revenues are considered to be measurable and available only when cash is received by the Center.
 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
 Modifications to the accrual basis of accounting include: